County Hall, Ruthin: History

 The first public building in the town was the old court house in St Peter's Square which, in its current incarnation, dated back to 1421.

 It was succeeded by the old county hall in Record Street, which was designed by Joseph Turner as a record office for the Court of Great Sessions in Wales and completed in 1790.
 It was enhanced by the addition of a tetrastyle portico with Doric order columns supporting a modillioned pediment in 1866.
-The building also served in a judicial capacity as the venue for the courts of assize, with the justices meeting there on a regular basis.
-Following the implementation of the Local Government Act 1888, which established county councils in every county, Denbighshire County Council set up its headquarters in the building.
-However, by the early 20th century, the county leaders considered the building to be too small and decided to commission a more substantial structure.
+The Record Street building also served as a courthouse, hosting the county's great sessions (superseded by the assizes in 1832).
+The county's quarter sessions were not regularly held at Ruthin, but alternately at Denbigh and Wrexham.